This preface contains the following

 collapsed pane, hover over the pane resize grippers at the bottom of the pane

-until a double-ended arrow is displayed, then click your mouse once.
+until a double-ended arrow is displayed, and then click your mouse once.

 To increase or